VedasriJ/analog-design-ltspice-hspice/README.md

 analog CMOS circuits developed for learning and verification of analog integrated circuit design concepts.

-The focus is on understanding:
-- DC biasing and operating-point analysis
-- Small-signal behavior and gain
-- Frequency response and stability
-- Compensation techniques in multi-stage amplifiers

 All circuits are implemented using LTspice netlists and generic MOS models.
 No proprietary process design kits (PDKs) are used.